vekteo/ASRT_jsPsych/README.md

 <p>A self-paced <strong>Alternating Serial Reaction Time (ASRT)</strong> task.</p>

-<p>During the task, four circles are presented on the screen horizontally.
+<p>In the task, four circles are presented on the screen horizontally.
 From time to time, a target stimulus (a dog's head) appears in one of the four circles.
-The task of the user is to press the response key corresponding to the position of the target stimulus as fast and as accurately as he or she can.</p>
+The task of the user is to press the response key corresponding to the position of the target stimulus as fast and as accurately as they can.</p>

 <p>By default, the task begins with three blocks of practice with random trials (85 stimuli in each block).
 After that, 20 blocks of ASRT follows.
 Each block contains 5 random stimuli at the beginning, and 10 repetitions of a randomly chosen 8-element sequence.</p>

 <p>The trials are images of dogs.
-The <strong>'s', 'f', 'j' and 'l'</strong> keys on the keyboard are set as response keys (corresponding to the four positions from left to right).</p<>>
+The <strong>'s', 'f', 'j' and 'l'</strong> keys on the keyboard are set as response keys (corresponding to the four positions from left to right).</p>

 <p>If correct response is given, the next element is presented after a 120 ms response-to-stimulus interval.
-If the response is wrong (but active response key was pressed), the same target stimulus appears on the screen again with an interstimulus interval of 0 ms (i.e., remains on the screen).</p>
+If the response is incorrect (but active response key was pressed), the same target stimulus appears on the screen again with an interstimulus interval of 0 ms (i.e., remains on the screen).</p>

 <p>Average performance (mean accuracy and mean RT) is presented as a feedback after the end of the block with a personalized instruction:</p>